Toggle mobile menu visibility

 • Culverts - a tunnel, usually a pipe, carrying water underground

-If you live on, lease or own land next to a watercourse you have a responsibility to maintain it.
+If you live on, lease or own land next to a watercourse you have a responsibility to maintain it (unless evidence exists that proves otherwise).

 Norfolk Strategic Flood Alliance (NSFA) has created this guidance and information.